 The event started with Mrs Sanchita Raha, the Principle of the International Section, addressing the audience, where she talked about the chief guest, Miss Sailaja Kiran, the Managing Director of Margadarsi Chit Fund, and her achievements.
 Right after this, the chief guest came forward to hoist the flag, which was followed by a mesmerising march past from the students of 6th, 7th and 8th grade.
 Vindhyas (Red House) won the march past due to their incredible synchrony and teamwork, they took home the house cup as well.

-Millions and thousands in the
+Millions and thousands in the glory rise,

 Absorbed into independence’s strides,